Musical Artist, Producer, Record Label, Arranger, Composer, Recording Studio, Jazz Historian

 Born in Toccoa Falls GA 1953

 began to play the piano at the age of 3.
-His family moved to Los Angeles n 1962 where Oscar began his studies with the Grate Classical Pianist Johana Harris & Composition with the Composer Roy Harris.
-Oscar’s influence in Jazz would come from his father, but it was his teacher Johana Harris who took Oscar to see the Grate Brazilian Composer Antonio Carlos Jobim.
+His family moved to Los Angeles n 1962 where Oscar began his studies with Classical Pianist Johana Harris & Composition with the Composer Roy Harris.
+Oscar’s influence in Jazz would come from his father, but it was his teacher Johana Harris who took Oscar to see Brazilian Composer Antonio Carlos Jobim.

 Backstage, Oscar asked Mr. Jobim about his influences.
 Jobim replied, “why Miles Davis, Duke Ellington, and John Coltrane”.
-This had a very big impact on Oscar because his dad always played Miles’ & Dukes’ music, and had told Oscar, this is sacred music.
+This had a very big impact on Oscar because his dad always played Miles and Dukes’ music, and had told Oscar, this is sacred music.

 In 1967 Oscar's dad took him to see the Miles Davis Quintet where he was introduced to Herbie Hancock.
-Hearing the harmonic approach to Miles’ music and how Herbie voiced chords left a lasting impression on Oscar.
-And that is the direction he wanted to go.
-Not play like Herbie, but to find the voice inside himself.
+Hearing the Herbie Hancock's harmonic approach to Miles’ music and voiced chords left a lasting impression on Oscar.
+Jazz is about your-identity.
+Oscar did not want to play like Herbie,but to find his own sound.
+And that is where the adventure begins.

-In 1969 he was apprenticed to the Composer Oliver Nelson and studied jazz piano with Horace Silver, Walter Bishop Jr., and in 1971 Joe Zawinul & Wayne Shorter during the west coast Weather Report Tour.
+In 1969 Oscar became the apprentice to Composer Oliver Nelson at the same time studied jazz piano with Horace Silver, Walter Bishop Jr., and in 1971 Joe Zawinul & Wayne Shorter during the west coast Weather Report Tour.
 In the fall of 1975 Oscar re-located to San Francisco to work with the Jazz Violinist Michael White and later on with Trombonist Julian Priester, Dr. Eddie Henderson, and Pharoah Sanders.

 1976-77 Oscar toured with The Santana One Truth Band, and at the end of that tour moved to New York.
-In that 1st year, Oscar did many short stints with musicians such as David Sanborn, Michael Shrieve, Michael Urbaniak, Narada Michael Walden, and Rashied Ali.
+In the 1st year, Oscar work as a side man for musicians such as David Sanborn, Michael Shrieve, Michael Urbaniak, Narada Michael Walden, and Rashied Ali.

-It was during this time that Oscar became interested in the fusion of different types of music, keeping part of their ethnic origins but meta-morph sizing into new musical forms of their own.
+It was during this time that Oscar became interested in the fusion of different types of music, and keeping part of their ethnic origins.

 1987-1998 Producer for Katsuhiko Nakagawa, Bad Brains Joseph HR "Human Rights" & "Singing In The Heart"